Book Cover

 Sometimes brokers also have minimum amount per order (ie- $500 per buy transaction minimum or else they won't process it, or they may charge you a huge commission), but that is very, very rare.

 When you are ready to put real capital into the penny stock markets, you need to decide how much you want to invest.
 We suggest, mainly to keep the effect of brokerage commissions down to a small percentage of the total, to invest anywhere from $500 to $1,500 per penny stock.
 This keeps your exposure to each stock low, and allows for diversification even if you only have a few thousand.
 (If you get a $20 commission to buy $30 worth of stock, it will not be worth your time and energy, especially as you consider you will take another commission to sell.
-Your $30 of stock would need to go to $70 just to double!
+Your $30 of stock would need to go to $70 just to break even!
 Make sure to invest enough to minimize the effect of commissions).

 In our opinion, more experienced traders that have larger portfolios at their disposal can go as high as $2,500 per penny stock, but that is a personal decision that should be based on your own investment objectives, sensitivity to risk, and trading aggression.